 System Integration

 Solar PV alone cannot meet energy needs—it depends on a robust, integrated energy system that balances supply, demand, and storage.
 Adapting distribution networks to accommodate decentralized solar installations is essential.
-The EU is supporting the development of smart grids and electricity market reforms to enhance flexibility and prevent market inefficiencies, such as negative day-ahead prices in peak hours and price cannibalisation.
+The EU is improving electricity networks and market rules to make the energy system more flexible and efficient.
+This helps avoid problems like extremely low electricity prices during high supply periods and reduced profits for renewable energy producers. .

 Innovative PV deployment methods, such as East-West-facing vertical panels in agrivoltaics and motorway barriers, can help balance uneven production patterns.
 Strengthening the transmission system is also vital, ensuring rapid-response backup capacity as a substitute for traditional spinning reserves.